 Have you ever heard of the milkies collection cups?
 They are so cool.
 They are little shields you can wear that collect milk that drips while you are pumping or nursing on one side.
 When I would collect this milk, I would sometimes get over an ounce!
 Every little bit of milk counts.

-I have also heard wonderful things about the Zerlar Manual Pump.
+I have also heard wonderful things about the Haakaa suction pump.
 It’s only $15, but it works by using suction.
 Just put it on the other breast while you nurse, and let it work its magic!

 Don’t get discouraged